A 4 day ESM study assessing core affective experiences across a short timescale, with a baseline and follow-up session.

 ViewThis study coincided with first year psychology students receiving their first semester exam grades, and the ESM portion of the study was collected for 2 days before and 7 days after the grades were received.

 ViewFollows undergraduate students through their first year at university through three waves of data collection: Wave 2 conducted 4 months after Wave 1; then Wave 3 conducted 8 months after Wave 2.
+Each wave started with a lab session in which participants completed computerized self-report questionnaires and cognitive tasks.
+After 7 days of ESM, participants returned to the lab, gave back the smartphones, completed additional self-report questionnaires (including the experienced stress questionnaire) and lab tasks, and were paid and debriefed.

 ViewPatients with Borderline Personality Disorder and healthy controls reported on their emotional states in their daily lives 10 times per day for 8 days.